eProsima/FIROS2/README.md

 *FIROS2* offers different parameters that can be configured.
 For setting-up a bridge, the user has to define a configuration file with the information about input and output protocols.
 A generic example can be found on [**config.xml**](https://github.com/eProsima/firos2/blob/master/resource/config.xml)

 In this template is it possible to set different bridges between topics and entities.
-FIROS2' bridges subscribes to a topic and update data of the related entity and subscribes to entities and publish data to the related topic.
+FIROS2' bridges subscribe to a topic and update data of the related entity and subscribe to entities and publish data to the related topic.
 The parameters that have to be defined are (only shown a *bridge* section of the *config.xml* file):

     <!-- Declares a custom bridge named 'bridge_ngsiv2' -->
     <bridge name="bridge_ngsiv2">